danjulio/gCore/Arduino/readme.md

 4. Adafruit_FT6206

 #### graphicstest
-The Adafruit ```graphicstest``` benchmark program using my gCore\_ILI9488 LCD driver.
+The Adafruit ```graphicstest``` benchmark program using the gCore\_ILI9488 LCD driver.
 No slouch compared to other ILI9488 driver's I played with but not as fast as TFT_eSPI.
 Uses the following libraries.

 1. Adafruit_GFX
 2. gCore_ILI9488